Midas (comics): Malcolm J. Meriwell

-Malcolm J. Meriwell became convinced that his wealthy philanthropist brother Harrison was being tricked by charities and tries to persuade him to cease his spending activities.
-When Harrison refused, Malcolm became insanely determined to halt his brother's activities.
-Donning the alias of Midas the Golden Man and working out of Harrison's discothèque the Hot Spot, Malcolm started to get some inner circle kids to be addicted to his drugs in a plot to wipe out all black people in America.
-This did attract the attention of Sam Wilson and Glory Grant.
-Glory Grant's cousin and his friends were drugged by Midas' henchmen and they ended up assaulting Glory.
-Her cries attracted the attention of Spider-Man, who subdued them.
-When the drugs wore off, they remembered a golden man and his plot.
-When Glory Grant alerted Sam Wilson, he entered the Hot Spot as the Falcon at the same time when Spider-Man arrived and they confront Midas and his thugs.
-They defeated the thugs, but Midas escaped.
-Heading over to Malcolm's estate, Spider-Man and the Falcon are ambushed by Midas' thugs, who knocked them out and bounded them in metal straps.
-Midas traps them in a rapidly freezing room, but Spider-Man uses his webbing to free himself and the Falcon.
-After being freed by Midas' employees and encountering the brothers, Spider-Man and the Falcon identify Malcolm as Midas.
-Spider-Man and the Falcon easily subdue Malcolm by pulling the rug out from underneath him and sending Malcolm out the window.
+Malcolm J. Meriwell is convinced that his brother Harrison, a wealthy philanthropist was being tricked by charities and tries to persuade him to cease his spending activities.
+When Harrison refuses, Meriwell becomes determined to halt his brother's activities.
+Donning the alias of Midas and working out of Harrison's club, the Hot Spot, Meriwell gets kids addicted to his drugs in a plot to wipe out all black people in America.
+This attracts the attention of Sam Wilson and Glory Grant.
+Wilson enters the Hot Spot as Falcon at the same time as Spider-Man, and they confront Midas and his thugs.
+However, Midas escapes.
+Heading over to Meriwell's estate, Spider-Man and Falcon are ambushed by Midas' thugs, who capture them.
+After being freed by Midas' employees and encountering the brothers, Spider-Man and Falcon identify Meriwell as Midas.
+Spider-Man and Falcon easily subdue Meriwell by pulling the rug out from underneath him and sending Meriwell out the window.